EllieChen-Git/CA-JavaScript-Challenges/javascript_methods_collection.md

 __.parseInt()__: parses a string argument and returns an integer of the specified radix (the base in mathematical numeral systems).

-__.match__: retrieves the matches when matching a string against a regular expression.
+__.match__: retrieves the matches when matching a string against a regular expression (will return an array).

 ```javascript
 let Boulevards = [ "Boulevard de la Madeleine", "Boulevard de Magenta", "Boulevard Marguerite-de-Rochechouart", "Boulevard Montmartre", "Boulevard du Montparnasse", "Boulevard la Madeleine"];